Circleville, Ohio: Arts and culture

 Circleville hosts the Circleville Pumpkin Show every October.

 The Clarke-May Museum is run by the Pickaway County Historical Society.

 Education

 Circleville City School District operates one elementary school, one middle school, and Circleville High School.

 Ohio Christian University, an institution affiliated with Churches of Christ in Christian Union, has been in operation at Circleville since 1948.

 Circleville has a public library, a branch of the Pickaway County Library.

+Infrastructure

+Transportation

+The Pickaway County Memorial Airport is located 5 nmi south of Circleville's central business district.